-OCDETF ~Organized Crime Drug Enforcement Task Forces The OCDETF Program was established in 1982 to conduct
+OCDETF ~Organized Crime Drug Enforcement Task Forces The OCDETF Program was established in 1982 to conduct comprehensive,

-comprehensive, multi-level attacks on major drug trafficking and money laundering organizations.
+multi-level attacks on major drug trafficking and money laundering organizations.

 VICAP ~The FBI's Violent Crime Apprehension Program National Center for the Analysis of Violent Crime.

-VICAP's mission is to facilitate cooperation, communication, and coordination between law enforcement agencies and provide
+VICAP's mission is to facilitate cooperation, communication, and coordination between law enforcement agencies and provide support

-support in their efforts to investigate, identify, track, apprehend, and prosecute violent serial offenders
+in their efforts to investigate, identify, track, apprehend, and prosecute violent serial offenders

 Miranda warning ~You have the right to remain silent.
 Anything you say can and will be used against you in a court of law.
-You
+You have

-will be provided for you at government expense
+provided for you at government expense